 Because he most certainly didn’t have even the teeniest tiniest bit of a crush on three of his new colleagues.
 Absolutely not.

-I'm so sorry this took FOREVER to update but Inktober didn't leave me any time for writing ._.
 I hope you like this chapter and as always I'd love to hear from you :)

 Naturally, Tony hadn’t stopped bothering Steve.
 He’d even gone so far as making him take a ride home in Tony’s far too expensive car so he could continue nagging him.
 Steve hadn’t cracked but Tony still was convinced that Steve had a thing for at least one or two of his colleagues – not that Steve could actually blame him, mind you, he just got crushes way too easily.
 And he liked people (in the appreciating pretty and nice people way, not in general, people mostly sucked in his opinion but that wasn’t the point as Tony had pointed out oh so helpfully), so what?
 It still wasn’t any of Tony’s damn business, no matter how much he’d complained about Steve refusing to tell him about his schedule so Tony could come pick him up after work and “check out all the hot teachers”.